Signup/Sign In

 Note: Even though we have declared the storage class of our variable number as register, we cannot surely say that the value of the variable would be stored in a register.
 This is because the number of registers in a CPU are limited.
 Also, CPU registers are meant to do a lot of important work.
 Thus, sometimes they may not be free.
 In such scenario, the variable works as if its storage class is auto.

-Which storage class should be used and when
+Which storage class should be used in C and when?

 To improve the speed of execution of the program and to carefully use the memory space occupied by the variables, following points should be kept in mind while using storage classes: